What you need to know about deferring your customs declarations and import VAT payments.

-If you import goods regularly, you may want to apply for a Duty Deferment Account, which can be beneficial for your cash flow.
+If you import goods you may want to apply for a Duty Deferment account which can be beneficial for your cash flow.

 This is a new scheme introduced from 1 January 2021 by the UK government which enables all VAT registered traders to account for import VAT on their VAT return.

-As a UK VAT registered importer, you will be able to use postponed VAT accounting, however unless you are eligible to defer your supplementary declarations, you will not be compelled to do so.
+As a UK VAT registered importer, you can use postponed VAT accounting.
+If you are eligible to defer your supplementary declarations however, you may not need to do so.
 This is an automatic scheme, there is no need to apply for it according to HMRC.

-This means you will need to account for import VAT on your periodic UK VAT return which includes the date you imported the goods.
-To do this, you will need to estimate the import VAT due from the records of imported goods you are required to keep.
-When you submit your deferred declaration, you must adjust this estimate to precisely account for the import VAT due on a later VAT return.
+This means you will need to report import VAT via your UK VAT return, including dates of importation.
+To do so, you will need to estimate the import VAT due from your records of imported goods.
+When you submit your declaration, this import VAT estimate must be as precise as possible to record on your later VAT return.

-With Postponed VAT Accounting, VAT payments can be deferred using a duty deferment account as outlined above.
+With Postponed VAT Accounting, you can defer VAT payments by using a duty deferment account as outlined above.

-Non-VAT registered traders (and any VAT registered traders not using postponed VAT accounting) have the same options available to report and pay import VAT as they do for customs duties.
-They will need to report and pay import VAT through the customs processes.
+Non-VAT registered traders and any VAT registered traders not using postponed VAT accounting will need to report and pay VAT through customs processes.

 What information will be required to submit your UK VAT return?